VerbingNouns/AdventuresInR/README.md

 12 June 2019: Please install the latest version of R (3.6.0).
 Also install the latest version of R Studio (version 1.2.1335).
 We will send a list of all packages to be installed.

-%## Feedback

-%Please leave anonymous feedback for us at the end of the course using our [feedback form](https://forms.ncl.ac.uk/view.php?id=2216008)